kpeu3i/fielder/README.md

 ```
 Usage of fielder:
   -embedded
     	Extract embedded fields (default false)
   -excluded string
     	Comma separated list of excluded fields (default "")
   -format string
-        Format of the generated type values (default "as_is")
+    	Format of the generated type values extracted from the struct field (default "as_is")
   -output string
     	Set output filename (default "<src_dir>/<type>_fielder.go")
   -pkg string
     	Package name to extract type from (default ".")
   -suffix string
     	Suffix for the generated struct (default "Field")
   -tag string
-        Use tag to extract field values from (default "")
+    	Tag to extract field values from (default "")
+  -tag_format string
+    	Format of the generated type values extracted from the tag (default "as_is")
+  -tag_regexp string
+    	Regular expression to parse field value from a tag (default "")
+  -tag_strict
+    	Strict mode for tag parsing (returns error if tag is not found)
   -tpl string
     	Set template filename (default "")
   -type string
     	Type to extract fields from
 ```

 ## Generated types, functions and methods